An agent-based framework of active matter with applications in biological and social systems: Introduction

 While \emph{self-organization} could be seen as the leading paradigm of the 1970th and 1980th, it was gradually replaced by \emph{complex systems} as the leading paradigm after the year 1990.
 This development came along with a shifting focus.
 Self-organization and pattern formation could be well described on the macroscopic or \emph{systemic} level, for example by coupled partial differential equations.
 With complex systems, i.e. systems composed of a large number of (strongly) interacting elements, the focus was more on the \emph{emergence} of systemic properties from these interactions.
 Hence, the methodological framework to address this process turned towards \emph{agent-based modeling}, where agents represent the system elements \citep{schweitzer2007brownian}.
 They have their own internal degrees of freedom and follow their own dynamics.

-The latest leading paradigm, \emph{complex networks} which became prominent after the year 2000, can be seen as a special case of the complex systems paradigm in that it \emph{decomposes} all interactions between agents into \emph{binary interactions}.
-The complex network then consists of \emph{nodes} representing agents and \emph{links} representing binary interations.
+The latest leading paradigm, \emph{complex networks} which became prominent after the year 2000, can be seen as a special case of the complex systems paradigm in that it \emph{decomposes} all interactions between agents into \emph{dyadic interactions}, i.e. interactions between \emph{pairs of agents}.
+The complex network then consists of \emph{nodes} representing agents and \emph{links} representing dyadic interations.
 With this, the focus shifted again: away from the \emph{agents} and their internal dynamics (which became dots, now) and towards the \emph{topology} and the dynamics of the \emph{network} composed by the lines between dots.
 This abstraction leaves out a lot of important details about the system elements, to favor generality and universality of the network.
 Hence, active matter is one of those application areas where the complex network approach \emph{cannot} be readily applied.

 We have sketched this development to highlight that the natural sciences, in particular statistical physics, have addressed the \emph{potentiality} of matter to become active in the sense described above for quite a long time.
 So, active matter is in fact a self-organizing system, and the existing theoretical concepts to model such systems can be applied and should be rediscovered, if needed.